 This is where your second option weighs in as a more practical and easier method.
-You can do this by using Mobile Device Management (MDM) to enforce a policy that allows you to hide or display the status bar as needed by the business.
+You can do this by using Mobile Device Management (MDM) to enforce a policy that allows you to hide or disable status bar on android as needed by the business.
 This will prevent users from accessing the part of the screen that displays information about their devices, such as the clock, Wi-Fi connection, battery life, notifications, and signal strength.

-CubiLock MDM can be effective to hide the status bar from all apps, including those that are installed through Google Play Store or the Enterprise app store.
+Android Kiosk Mode can be effective to hide android status bar from all apps, including those that are installed through Google Play Store or the Enterprise app store.
 You can also use CubiLock to hide the status bar from specific users by configuring each user’s profile accordingly (for example: if only certain members of staff can get access to the status bar).

 This disables end-users from exiting full-screen mode or kiosk mode by removing notifications, quick settings, and other screen overlays.